zextras/tech-doc/source/_includes/_multiserver-installation/srv6.rst

 .. srv6 - AppServer - Advanced - Preview - Monitoring

-On this node we install the Preview, the User Management, and advanced services.
+On this node we install the Preview, the User Management, and AppServer provided byt the ``carbonio--advanced`` package (see section :ref:`core-comp` for more information).

 .. hint:: We suggest that *Preview* and the |docs|-related packages be installed on different physical nodes.